 What makes it most notable are the fascinating factions that vie for dominance over the pretty but slightly apocalyptic world, each blessed with unique and interesting mechanics that set them apart and inform how they're played.
-You’ve got the horrible aforementioned flesh-eating insect race, the Necrophage, for instance, who are so foul they can’t make alliances with other factions, forcing them to always be the opposition.
-And there’s the bizarre Cultists, a faction of peculiar zealots that can only construct one city, and must rely on swallowing up other factions if they want to expand.
+You have got the horrible aforementioned flesh-eating insect race, the Necrophage, for instance, who are so foul they cannot make alliances with other factions, forcing them to always be the opposition.
+And there is the bizarre Cultists, a faction of peculiar zealots that can only construct one city, and must rely on swallowing up other factions if they want to expand.

-It loses steam a bit when it gets to the end game, but remains fun and the journey to that point is rich in interesting strategic and tactical decisions.
-Surprisingly, it’s also blessed with a strong narrative that lends the game a tangible sense of place.
-Every faction has a unique set of story quests that will inform a lot of your decisions without backing you into a corner, and there's an abundance of side-quests and stories that makes it feel like you're managing a world where a roleplaying adventure is taking place.
+Surprisingly, it is also blessed with a strong narrative that lends the game a tangible sense of place.
+Every faction has a unique set of story quests that will inform a lot of your decisions without backing you into a corner, and there is an abundance of side-quests and stories that makes it feel like you are managing a world where a roleplaying adventure is taking place.

 Want more?
 Here's our Endless Legend review.

 Crusader Kings II is a murderous bastard of a grand-strategy game.
 You play a medieval ruler trying to gain more power, influence, and territory in a historically authentic medieval Europe.
-It's a game of intrigue, war, politics, and religion, played out on a stunning, detailed map of the known world and in countless, complex menus.
-Really, though, it's about people: your dynasty, your vassals, your lovers, enemies, and family members.
+It is a game of intrigue, war, politics, and religion, played out on a stunning, detailed map of the known world and in countless, complex menus.
+Really, though, Crusader Kings II is a strategy game about people: your dynasty, your vassals, your lovers, enemies, and family members.

-It’s this personal element that makes Crusader Kings II so compelling.
-You're in charge of a family, not an abstract nation.
-You will marry and have kids, you’ll die, and then your heir will take over and the whole thing begins again.
+It is this personal element that makes Crusader Kings II so compelling.
+You are in charge of a family, not an abstract nation.
+You will marry and have kids, you will die, and then your heir will take over and the whole thing begins again.
 In between all this, you can use intrigue or brute force to increase your holdings, but the key is that you develop a real personal connection with your characters, your avatar.
-You will mourn their death and you’ll cheer their every triumph.
+You will mourn their death and cheer their every triumph.

-Usurp thrones, create politically advantageous marriages, murder your wife, and if it all gets too much for you, there's always the occasional jousting tournament or day of hunting to keep you in good spirits.
-As long as they don't kill you.
+Usurp thrones, create politically advantageous marriages, murder your wife, and if it all gets too much for you, there is always the occasional jousting tournament or day of hunting to keep you in good spirits.
+As long as they do not kill you.

 Want more?
 Here's our Crusader Kings II review.

-StarCraft II is a sci-fi strategy game about armoured cowboys versus xenomorphic aliens and space elves.
-It’s a classic base-building RTS where you gather resources, build armies, and kill your enemy before they kill you with quick decisions and even quicker mouse clicks.
+StarCraft II is a sci-fi strategy game about armoured cowboys versus xenomorphic aliens and space elves - what is not to love about that?
+It is also a classic base-building RTS where you gather resources, build armies, and kill your enemy before they kill you with quick decisions and even quicker mouse clicks.

 Multiplayer is a huge part of Starcraft II.
-Your enemies will be human; they will be able to click faster than you, issue orders quicker than you.
-You will probably lose a lot, but you will get better the more you play, and there is a small but dedicated competitive player-base to compete against at the esports level.
+Your enemies are human; they will be able to click faster than you, issue orders quicker than you.
+You will probably lose a lot, but you will get better the more you play, making this one of the best RTS games if you have a competitive streak in you - or if you would rather watch there is a small but dedicated competitive player-base at the esports level.

-The single-player is also interesting - Blizzard have combined frantic action with an RPG-like backdrop as you follow the exploits of Terran mercenary Jim Raynor.
-You will fight through a series of missions, many of which will have unique objectives – like trying to harvest resources on a map that periodically fills up with lava, or defending against waves upon waves of Zerg for a set period of time.
-In between missions you’ll explore an RPG-ish hub, where you can talk to people, research new techs, and decide where your next destination will be.
-Story is hard to do in RTS, and many resign themselves to cutscenes or in-mission dialogue, but StarCraft II actually makes you interact with the world outside combat, and so it’s a more interactive story.
+The PvE campaign is also interesting - Blizzard have combined frantic action with an RPG-like backdrop as you follow the exploits of Terran mercenary Jim Raynor.
+You will fight through a series of missions, many of which will have unique objectives - like trying to harvest resources on a map that periodically fills up with lava, or defending against waves upon waves of Zerg for a set period of time.
+In between missions you will explore an RPG-ish hub, where you can talk to people, research new techs, and decide where your next destination will be.
+Story is hard to do in RTS games, and many resign themselves to cutscenes or in-mission dialogue, but StarCraft II actually makes you interact with the world outside combat, and so it is a more interactive story.